 I want to mention a couple of things before I get into my seasonal topic of winter preparation.
-The first thing I want to bring to your attention is the data base poll on the side bar.
-Many new investigators (and veteran) want to know what the best data base resource is.
+The first thing I want to bring to your attention is the database poll on the sidebar.
+Many new investigators (and veteran) want to know what the best database resource is.
 Every so often I will read a question from a new agency owner in regards to which one has the most available and current information.
 I know many investigators that subscribe to several services.
 I personally have always been fond of IRB Search.
 I am not however fond of the $15.00 charge each month whether I use the service or not.
 When I was working as a supervisor for a nationwide investigation company years ago we used IRB and Lexus Nexus.
-There are many agency owners out there with much more insight then myself regarding services, so I thought a poll would be an easy way for investigators to see what other agency owners are using or recommending.
+There are many agency owners out there with much more insight than myself regarding services, so I thought a poll would be an easy way for investigators to see what other agency owners are using or recommending.
 So with that said, I want to thank you in advance for participating.

 2.)
 Two different coats.
 Not only to keep warm, but to change your appearance in cold weather areas

 3.)
 Beanie—Change of appearance and keep your head warm

 4.)
 Change of clothes—You never know when you might have to stay the night away from home.

 5.)
 Water – keep hydrated